The ultimate guide to pest control pricing

 Bed bugs are some of the most difficult pests to get rid of.
 They can hide in small cracks and survive a long time without food or water.
 This makes them one of the most expensive pests to treat, especially because fumigation is often involved.

-You could end up charging your customers anywhere from $1,000 – 2,500 to exterminate bed bugs.
-The cost is mainly determined by the size of the home and the extent of the infestation.
+You could end up charging your customers anywhere from $1,000 – $2,500 to exterminate bed bugs.
+Based on our observations, the cost is mainly determined by the size of the home and the extent of the infestation.

 Termite treatment cost

 Termites can literally eat a house, causing major structural and property damage.
 Our investigation demonstrated that there are even species that feed on the trees around your home as well.
 The cost of termite treatment depends on a number of factors, such as: